huilaaja/RedirectManager3/README.md

 			<li>Any host (*) rules are visible even if host filter is selected.<br/>
 			<img src="https://raw.githubusercontent.com/huilaaja/RedirectManager3/master/images/redirect-manager3-5.png" width="500" /></li>
 			<li>Default host filter is your current site host.</li>
-			<li>Editors can add hosts which doesn't even exists in Optimizely host settings.
+			<li>Editors can add hosts which does not even need to exist in Optimizely host settings.
 This is practical when you are moving existing site to Optimizely but haven't set up the hosts and DNS-addresses yet.<br/>
 			<img src="https://raw.githubusercontent.com/huilaaja/RedirectManager3/master/images/redirect-manager3-7.png" width="500" /></li>
 		</ul>
 	</li>
-	<li>Migration path from version 2 to verion 3.<br/>
+	<li>Migration path from version 2 to version 3.<br/>
 		<img src="https://raw.githubusercontent.com/huilaaja/RedirectManager3/master/images/redirect-manager3-17.png" width="500" />
 	</li>
 </ul>